-Located in Vienna’shub and complex.
+Located in Vienna’s Westbahnhof transport hub and shopping complex.
 Therefore, a perfect avenue to meet people from all over the world.

-Moreover, rooms are designed stylishly and are installed with a flat-screen satellite TV, a mobile workstation, and a design bathroom with elegant furnishings and a rain shower.
+Besides, rooms are designed stylishly and are installed with a flat-screen satellite TV, a mobile workstation.
+Even more, a designed bathroom with elegant furnishings and a rain shower.

 Good to know: Motel One Wein-Hauptbahnhof is only a 10-minute underground ride from the city center.

 If you’re looking for very budget-friendly accommodation, then there is no better place than Do Step Inn Hostel.

 The hostel offers great free amenities you can surely take advantage of.
 To name a few, get free linen, free towel and shower, free lockers in dorms, free luggage storage and free city maps.

 Moreover, you can cook your meals at the fully equipped kitchen since there is no available catering at the hostel.

 However, there are vending machines available at the hostel for your convenience.

 Good to know: There’s no curfew and no lock-out so you can come and go as you please.